Home Care After Bariatric Surgery

 • The psychologist can help you deal with the feelings or concerns you may have after surgery.

-• Blood tests are important as recommended by your surgeon, get them done timely to prevent vitamins and mineral deficiencies.
+• Blood tests are important as recommended by your surgeon, get them done timely to prevent vitamin and mineral deficiencies.

 When to Call the Doctor